lensesio/fast-data-dev/README.md

 <localhost:8082>, your Schema Registry at <localhost:8081>, your Connect
 Distributed at <localhost:8083>, your ZooKeeper at <localhost:2181> and at
 <http://localhost:3030> you will find Landoop's Web UIs for Kafka Topics and
-Schema Registry, as well as a test report.
+Schema Registry, as well as a [Coyote](https://github.com/landoop/coyote) test report.

-Hit control+c and everything is stopped and removed it.
+> Hit **control+c** to stop and remove everything

 Do you need remote access?
 Then you have one more knob to turn; your machine's IP address or hostname that other machines can use to access it:

     docker run --rm -it --net=host -e ADV_HOST=<IP> landoop/fast-data-dev

-Do you need some kafka console tools?
+Do you need to execute kafka related console tools?
 Whilst your Kafka containers is running, try something like:

     docker run --rm -it --net=host landoop/fast-data-dev kafka-topics --zookeeper localhost:2181 --list

-Or enter the container to use the tools as you like:
+Or enter the container to use any tool as you like:

     docker run --rm -it --net=host landoop/fast-data-dev bash

-### Note

-_Fast-data-dev_ isn't thoroughly tested on Mac OS X and/or with remote access scenarios.
-Some components may have networking issues in such setups.
-We are interested in hearing about your experience.

 ## Advanced

-If you have a custom connector you would like to use, you can mount it at `/connectors`.
-We've setup the `CLASSPATH` variable for Connect as `/connectors/*`, so it will use any jar files it will find inside this
+If you have a custom connector you would like to use, you can mount it at folder `/connectors`. `CLASSPATH` variable for Kafka Connect is set up as `/connectors/*`, so it will use any jar files it will find inside this
 directory: